Handy-Search/project/README.md

 * A search engine query on MongoDb.
 * A server and UI built on top of React for users to access the search engine.

+## Extra Credit

-In terms of extra credit, we leveraged Flink's exactly once semantic checkpointing to build out a fault-tolerant crawler/indexer.
+We leveraged Flink's exactly once semantic checkpointing to build out a fault-tolerant crawler/indexer.
 When our crawler running locally failed for two hours in the middle of the night due to an internet outage, Flink recovered and continued crawling/indexing.
 This helped us emulate the continuous crawling and indexing of a modern day search engine.

 ## Source Files